The Principal, is secretary to the Board in a non-voting capacity.

 The purpose of this Annual Report to parents is to provide a summary of information on the operation of Hartstown Community School in line with the requirements of the

-The Report serves as an addition to the information provided on the school website, the various newsletters issued by the school, letters and text messages to parents, the Parent Information Booklet, which is provided to parents of students who are new to the school and information provided to parents at evening meetings.
+Education Act.
+The Report serves as an addition to the information provided on the school website, the SSE report, the various newsletters issued by the school, letters and text messages to parents, the Parent Information Booklet and information provided to parents at evening meetings.

 Enrolments and Staffing.